 No. Chemical weapons were never used at Fort Ord.

 Prescribed burns have been conducted at Fort Ord for years, and smoke-borne poison oak has never been reported as a problem.
 Poison oak is actually rare in central maritime chaparral, well under 1 percent of the total land coverage.

 • Is the smoke a health hazard?

 The amounts of smoke from prescribed burns should not pose a problem for most people, but could pose a problem for people with existing respiratory problems.

 • What if I have respiratory ailments?

 The Army will alert the community when a prescribed burn is planned.
 If you are sensitive to smoke, you can stay in the area, taking normal precautions such as staying indoors and avoiding extreme outdoor exercise.
-If you register with the Army's Direct Notification Program, you will be notified by e-mail or by an automated telephone message that a prescribed burn could occur shortly (within a day or two) and again when the burn is started.
+If you register with the Army's Direct Notification Program, you will be notified by a text message, e-mail, or by an automated telephone message that a prescribed burn could occur shortly (within a day or two) and again when the burn is started.
 You can sign up for this program by calling (831) 242-7383 or toll free at 1-800-852-9699, or by enrolling online.